Making a printed slide presentation with Excel

 how to produce a common visual theme with

 decorated headers and footers.
 Excel won't allow background colours or

 combinations of text and pictures within Header and Footer sections.
 It does

 allow you to insert pictures into parts of the header and footer, but these

-won't dynamically update to contain information relating to each page.
+won't dynamically update to contain titles and text information relating to each page.

 It is possible to mimic headers and footers using cell formatting or shapes within the

 worksheet print area, but these may change size on different slides,

 particularly if Print Scaling is used to make tables fit a paper size.
 This

 looks poor.
 Excel Headers and Footers can remain a constant size, regardless of the Print